-AirPods Max also supports the new Spatial Audio feature that launched with AirPods Pro on iOS 14.
+AirPods Max also supports the Spatial Audio feature launched with AirPods Pro on iOS 14.
 The feature mimics movie theaters' immersive surround sound, making the audio sound like it's coming from around the wearer.

 The Smart Case places the AirPods Max into a low-power sleep state to conserve battery when not in use.
 When the headphones aren't in the case, they will be "awake," seeking nearby devices to connect.
 This could drain the battery faster if they inadvertently connected while idle.

 Charging the headphones with a Lightning to USB-C cable and a 20W power adapter will give 1.5 hours of use after five minutes of charging.